slatedocs/slate/source/includes/ios/_ios.md

 ## Authentication

 To get started working with the Sensum SDK manager you’re going to need a valid Authentication session.
-Create an instance of this object and give it valid sign in details
+Create an instance of this object and give it valid sign in details.
+When using third-party login providers you must provide us with an Audience ID.
+In the case of Google Sign-In, you must provide use with the Google Applications Client ID.
+You can find this id contained inside the plist configfuration file generated when you set up the login application.
+For more details please read Google's documentation <a href="https://developers.google.com/identity/sign-in/ios/start-integrating"> here</a>.

 ### Initialisation